Enter your keyword

 In dismissing the appeal, Dodson encouraged “the parties, along with the municipality and the Department of Rural Development and Land Reform, [to] actively continue to seek a long-term solution to the problem of the respondents’ accommodation as well as the problem relating to sanitation.”

-Dodson is also widely published in the academic world.
+Dodson is widely published in the academic world, mostly around the area of Land Reform.
 He has written 4 book chapters, 3 journal articles, and 8 conference papers.
+Adv Dodson is married to Johannesburg Judge Raylene Keightley and has 3 adult sons.

 April 2024 JSC Interview